Vic-Warden/Smart-Calendar/docs/planning.md

 ## Fith week

+### Tuesday 04/02

+- ✅ API when adding an appointment
+- ✅ API when deleting an appointment
+- ✅ API when editing an appointment
+- ✅ API to Recover all appointments

+- ✅ API to have only the last added
+- ✅ API to have only the last edited
+- ✅ API to have only the last updated

 ### Monday 03/02

 - ✅ Add an appointment from the website
 - ✅ Delete an appointment from the website
 - ✅ Edit an appointment from the website